BjoernRave/next-passport/README.md

 The code is extracted from the `blitz-js` repository.
 All kudos goes to them: https://blitzjs.com

+I basically just extracted everything out and made it work.
+I didn't test the `passport` stuff yet and there are still some `console.log` in the code.

 This project requires you two work with a Next.js application and use Prisma for Database Access.

 1. Add these lines to your `schema.prisma`